Why Robert Schuman?

 ‘Europe’ however is much broader than the current membership of the European Union.
 For the purposes of this centre, Europe is defined as those countries east of the Atlantic, north of Africa and west of the Ural Mountains, including Georgia and Armenia.

-to promote biblical perspectives on Europe’s past, present and future, informing effective social, cultural and spiritual engagement towards a ‘community of peoples deeply rooted in Christian basic values’.
+Promote biblical perspectives on Europe’s past, present and future, informing effective social, cultural and spiritual engagement towards a ‘community of peoples deeply rooted in Christian basic values’.

-The Schuman Centre is a virtual, interdisciplinary centre with a growing network of associates in, for example, the Netherlands, Belgium, Romania, Finland and Latvia.
+The Schuman Centre is a virtual, interdisciplinary centre with a growing network of associates in, for example, the Netherlands, Romania, Finland and Latvia.

 The centre seeks to work with institutions with common interests, and has relational links with: